rickx34/Tree-Game/README.md

 S  P

-You can modify and manoeuvre around the tree to meet your generate goal by using these commands:
+You can modify and manoeuvre around the tree to meet your generated goal by using these commands:

 – **new**: Start a new game.